 - The National Living Wage will see a huge relative increase from £8.60 to £10.00 per hour for workers aged between 18-20.

-The ‘Minimum Umbrella Rates’ that an umbrella company can accept for a worker will increase proportionately.
+The ‘Minimum Umbrella Rates’ that an umbrella company can accept for a worker will increase proportionately which is based on the NLW + holiday pay + employment costs.

-You will also see the change reflected in your payslips where the minimum wage part of your pay is summarised.
-This could affect those making 100% contributions to their private pensions, as more will be allocated to NMW, so if we think this will impact you we will be in touch closer to the time.
+This change will also be reflected on NASA payslips where the minimum wage part of the overall pay is summarised.
+This could affect those making 100% contributions to their private pensions, as more will be allocated to NMW.

 In what is considered a slightly surprising move, the Chancellor gave something back by announcing that she will unfreeze the PAYE threshold & tax-free allowances from 2028.